 The Gospel of Jesus is Good News.
 That is what "gospel" means in Greek, the original language of the New Testament.
 It is the good news because Jesus has fulfilled the requirements of keeping the Law so that through Jesus we can receive the complete forgiveness of our sins.
-By Jesus keeping the Law of God the Father perfectly, and by him dying and rising from the dead as proof that his good life was acceptable to God, Jesus has made it possible for people to receive the free and complete gift of salvation by faith.
+By Jesus keeping the Law of God the Father perfectly and by His dying and rising from the dead as proof that His good life was acceptable to God, Jesus has made it possible for people to receive the free and complete gift of salvation by faith.

 Our father Abraham believed God, and it was counted to him as righteousness (Gen. 15:6).
 It was his faith in God that made Abraham righteous before God--not keeping the law and not keeping the commandments.
 He couldn't do it perfectly.

 The Law of God is perfect because God is perfect.
 The Law is a reflection of the character of God.
 It is wrong to lie because lying is against God's character.
 It is wrong to steal because stealing is against God's character.
 That is why the Law tells us what is wrong.
 The Law is a based on God's holy character.
 This is why God's law is not arbitrary.
 It is there for a reason.
 Though the Law is good and perfect, no man can keep it perfectly.